 Early control of adult Colorado potato beetles can prevent crop damage.
 Aphids, corn earworms, European corn borer, armyworms, thrips, whiteflies, spider mites, and fruit flies can also cause crop damage.
 Monitoring the pest population with traps or weekly scouting will help determine if you should use an insecticide and how often to spray.
 Many Tomato diseases can cause crop loss, including bacterial canker, leaf blight, viruses, early blight, anthracnose, and bacterial soft rot.

-Several fruit disorders are also caused by excess soil moisture or weather conditions.
+Excess soil moisture or weather conditions can also cause several fruit disorders.
 These include cat face, spot ripening, gray wall, yellow shoulders, sunburn, sun scald, and fruit cracking.
-Plant diseases and fruit defects can be treated by buying fungicide disease-resistant varieties, maintaining adequate plant nutrition, rotating crops, and growing in well-aerated and well-drained soil.
-Tomato plants can also be grown organically, but this will require a high level of management and supervision to succeed economically.
+Plant diseases and fruit defects can be treated by buying fungicide-resistant varieties, maintaining adequate plant nutrition, rotating crops, and growing in well-aerated and well-drained soil.
+Tomato plants can also be grown organically, but this will require a high level of management and supervision to succeed economically.Â

 Harvesting

-Harvesting Tomatoes in the fresh market is labor intensive and requires multiple pickings.
+Harvesting Tomatoes in the fresh market is labor-intensive and requires multiple pickings.
 Depending on plant variety, maturity, and market value, Tomatoes are harvested four to six times during the growing season.
 Tomatoes for the wholesale market are picked at the mature green-to-ripe stage to prevent overripe fruit during shipping and handling.

 Markets like farmers’ markets, roadside stands, or other live markets will allow you to ripen Tomatoes on the vine before harvesting.
 After harvest, growers must check Tomatoes for size, color, and defects to ensure the marketing of a high-quality product.